-Goal

-Commitment

-Develop and maintain and communities, take social needs of all stakeholders.

-healthy environment to future

-Sustainable Development Policy

-COM7 places emphasis on the Sustainable Development Goals (SDGs) of the United Nations (UN) by giving priority to our Material Topics in order to create sustainable value to all stakeholders.

-- 4) Ensuring the safety and privacy of stakeholders' data. - 5) Respecting human rights and promoting equality for customers, partners, competitors, and workers. - 6) Taking responsibility for consumer - 7) Developing the potential of young people and engaging to the environment, society, and public

-- 8) Aiming to achieve net-zero greenhouse gas emissions by 2050 - 9) Measuring the net greenhouse gas emissions of the organization. - 10) Raising awareness and fostering responsibility for sustainable development, aligning COM7's operations with societal, environmental, and stakeholder benefits throughout its value
+Bright Economy Bright Life Bright Earth Goal Select and deliver products and innovations with quality services.
+Elevate the quality of life and create happiness in a sustainable society Contribute to building a carbon-neutral society.
+Commitment Sustainable business operations and value creation for the organization and stakeholders.
+Develop and maintain relationships with employees and communities, take social responsibility, and address the needs of all stakeholders.
+Sustainable development, environmental care, and resource utilization to pass on a healthy environment to future generations.
+Sustainable Development Policy COM7 places emphasis on the Sustainable Development Goals (SDGs) of the United Nations (UN) by giving priority to our Material Topics in order to create sustainable value to all stakeholders.
+Conducting business ethically and transparently.
+Innovating new solutions with customers at the center.
+Efficiently managing risks while considering environmental, social, and ethical aspects.
+4) Ensuring the safety and privacy of stakeholders' data.
+5) Respecting human rights and promoting equality for customers, partners, competitors, and workers.
+6) Taking responsibility for consumer satisfaction.
+7) Developing the potential of young people and engaging in activities related to the environment, society, and public 8) Aiming to achieve net-zero greenhouse gas emissions by 2050 9) Measuring the net greenhouse gas emissions of the organization.
+10)Raising awareness and fostering responsibility for sustainable d evelopment, aligning COM7's operations with societal, environmental, and stakeholder benefits throughout its value chain.

+SUSTAINABLE DEVELOPMENT